egberts/egberts.github.io-src/content/articles/ssh-openssh-bastion-host.md

 And bastion server must not open nor serve any other network ports than the SSH port itself.

-For SMB (small and medium businesses), SSH clients should be forced to use their read-only keys OUTSIDE of their `\$HOME` directory.
+For SMB (small and medium businesses), SSH clients should be forced to use their read-only keys OUTSIDE their `\$HOME` directory.
 The example `sshd_config` snippet is:

 - `AuthorizedKeysFile /etc/ssh/keys/%u`